5 Steps to hearing aids

 Step 3: Needs Assessment

-Once you have decided to learn more about hearing aids, we will go through our needs assessment process.
+Once you have decided to learn more about hearing aids, we will go through your needs assessment process.
 We will ask you questions about your lifestyle and hearing challenges.
 From here, we can decide on the hearing aid features and level of technology that suits you best.
 At this point, we create a list of situations where you would like to hear and communicate better.
 When choosing hearing aids for you, we take into account your:

-• Hearing loss and other physical factors
+- Hearing loss and other physical factors

-• Lifestyle and your hearing needs
+- Lifestyle and your hearing needs

-• Preferences, i.e. what the hearing aid will look like or specific functionality
+- Preferences, i.e. what the hearing aid will look like or specific functionality

-• Funding and budget – you may be eligible for funding from a government agency.
+- Funding and budget – you may be eligible for funding from a government agency

 Your hearing aid trial